DataSF/datasf.github.io/academy/_posts/2016-03-05-advanced-excel.md

 We encourage experienced Excel users to register for this fast-paced course.

+&nbsp;

 ## What you’ll learn

+Please click on the links to access how-to guides from Lynda.com. &nbsp;[Click here](https://drive.google.com/file/d/0BwRgeGq-b8f9eVNXQU9BNEJJVHc/view?usp=sharing) to find out how to sign up for a free account.

 * Automation tools
   * [Recording and using macros](http://www.lynda.com/Excel-tutorials/Reviewing-recording-method/74463/79053-4.html)